-Porto is a beautiful city with much to see and do as well as being my home town.
-There is no better way to appreciate this colourful and historic city than by taking in the views from Clerigos Tower, one of Porto’s most celebrated buildings and the third most visited landmark in Portugal.
+There is no better way to appreciate the colourful and historic city of Porto than by taking in the views from Clerigos Tower, one of Porto’s most celebrated buildings and the third most visited landmark in Portugal.

 Clerigos Tower is part of a larger complex of buildings which include the Clerigos Church and Museum.

 Built at the behest of Brotherhood of Clerics, whose mission was to help members of the clergy in situations of sickness, poverty and death, construction of the baroque bell tower began in 1754.

 The bell tower was completed in 1774 with the placing of the iron cross on the top and the image of St Paul in the niche above the door.

 At more than 75m high and a climb of 225 steps, the Clergios Tower dominates the entire urban landscape of Porto and gives spectular 360-degree views of the entire city.

 The Clerigos Church was commissioned before the bell tower with construction beginning in 1732.